-Microsoft Windows 10 is the newest version of Microsoft's client operating system software.
-Windows 10 combines the best of Windows 7 and Windows 8.
+Microsoft Windows 10 is the latest version of Microsoft's client operating system software.
+Windows 10 combines the best of Windows 7 and Windows 8, and it also makes it much easier to work within the cloud.

-At the time this book was written, Microsoft has currently released six different versions of the Windows 10 operating system:
+Microsoft has currently released six different versions of the Windows 10 operating system along with the announcement of a seventh:

 - Windows 10 Home

 - Windows 10 Professional

 - Windows 10 Enterprise

 - Windows 10 Education

 - Windows 10 Mobility

 - Windows 10 Mobility Enterprise

+- Windows 10 Anniversary Edition